joelberkeley/spidr/README.md

 _Accelerated machine learning with dependent types_

-spidr is in early development.
-The linear algebra API is largely complete, but we are missing automatic differentiation and gradient-based optimizers.
+spidr is a research project, expect breaking changes.
+We have yet to implement automatic differentiation and gradient-based optimizers.

-See the [online reference](https://joelberkeley.github.io/spidr/) for API documentation, and the [tutorials](tutorials/README.md) for extended discussions of spidr's architecture.
+See the [online reference](https://joelberkeley.github.io/spidr/) for API documentation, and the [tutorials](tutorials/README.md) for extended discussion of spidr's architecture.
+In particular, make sure to read [_Nuisances in the Tensor API_](tutorials/Nuisances.md).

 ### Install